Totchinuko/apiconan.totchinuko.fr/patches/admin.0.5.x.md

 - Item list in the trader definition panel can now be reordered
 - Unavailable item at a trader are now displayed as greyed out

+`0.5.9`
+- Added discriminator to coins item names
+- Display the amount of members in a clan using /list clans (Only with the right permission)
+- Improved the item requirement rule to allow multiple items.
+Only one is required per list.
+The old version is still present for backward compatibility.

 ## Fixes

 `0.5.0`